Appthority

 Acquisition in 2005

-WholeSecurity was a software company specializing in behavior-based security and anti-phishing technologies.
-Founded in 2000 and based in Austin, Texas, the company developed solutions to protect personal computers from various forms of crimeware, including worms, Trojan horses, malicious spyware, and phishing attacks.
-WholeSecurity offered on-demand endpoint security for organizations, enabling protection through SSL VPN, Citrix, or web mail technologies.
-Additionally, it provided always-on endpoint security to safeguard against threats on local area networks and IPSEC VPNs.
-The company's offerings aimed to prevent, mitigate, and detect malicious threats, addressing issues such as eavesdropping and electronic theft.
+WholeSecurity was a software company specializing in behavior-based security and anti-phishing technology, founded in 2000 and headquartered in Austin, Texas.
+The company developed solutions to protect personal computers from various cyber threats, including crimeware, worms, Trojan horses, malicious spyware, and phishing attacks.
+WholeSecurity offered on-demand endpoint security for organizations, enabling protection for access through SSL VPNs, Citrix, and web mail technologies.
+Additionally, the company provided always-on endpoint security, ensuring threat protection across local area networks and IPSEC VPNs.
+Its focus was on preventing, mitigating, and detecting malicious threats, safeguarding against eavesdropping and electronic theft.

 Sygate Technologies